Joebim/royal-competitions-backend/API_DOCS_DRAWS_CHAMPIONS.md

 ## 🔵 Draws API Endpoints

 Draws represent completed competitions with winners.
-Each draw records the competition details, winner information, and draw execution data.
+Each draw records the competition details, winner information, and draw execution data with full audit trail.

 ### 1. Get All Draws